 What happened to The Superficial?
 It was a celebrity gossip site.
 Then it became a ghost.
 Now… it is a legend.

-The soup simultaneously mocked and celebrated the ridiculousness of celebrity culture.
 The Superficial dared to present fake news as actually fake news.
 Come for the nip slips.
 Stay for the commentary.

 The Superficial inspired me to start this blog, and to keep all my old content, no matter how ratchet.

 Some years ago, the Superficial morphed.
 Now, editor in chief Mike Redmond gives a scathing account of The Superficial’s demise, wrought with corporate greed, Internet fuckery, hilarious metaphors and the birth of two babies.
 He tells a touching story of camaraderie for Photo Boy.
 He details the inner workings of Internet media companies, and the drones who run them.

 Mike, I feel you are a good person.
 Readers, I feel you are good people.
 I feel we all deserve better than clickbait and fake news.

 Mike Redmond now writes for Medium and a few other sources.
 Here is his three- part tale, reprinted here in case Medium goes the way of The Superficial.

 What Happened To The Superficial?
 Pt.
 1 Batshit Begins

 You either die a hero, or you live long enough to see yourself become Barstool Sports.